 Lin: There are several factors that might affect the precision of the measurement result.
 As already said, to get the best result, we recommend the user to wear skin-tight clothing when taking the photos, so that the details of the body contour can be picked up by the algorithm.
 Also, we recommend taking the photo against a simple background that the person in the foreground is visually distinguishable.
 In general cases we can reach an average of 1% error rate on the length measurements and 3% on the circumference measurements.

 An important topic regarding AI is always data security.
 What can you tell us about this?

 Ben: Sure.
 We take great consideration in data security and make sure that the data we keep is stored safely and anonymously.

 Most importantly, the service we provide is completely anonymous.
 We don’t require or store any user related information.
 Once the photos are hitting our server, a neural network will extract silhouettes from the photos and the photos are removed immediately.
 Another neural network then calculates body measurements solely on the silhouettes.
 After all, the only data that’s saved for a scan is a randomly generated ID and a set of body measurements, which is impossible to be traced back to a certain person.

-Our service is hosted in the Amazon Web Service, which provides industry’s highest standard in safety and reliability.
+Virtual Retail's service is hosted in the Amazon Web Service, which provides industry’s highest standard in safety and reliability.
 To further strengthen data protection for our European customers, we make sure that the data are stored only on servers in Germany.

 What are your plans for the future, the next steps you already can tell us about?